phetsims/phet-info/doc/core-description-overview.md

   - accessible help text - The supporting descriptions needed to scaffold interaction.
 Design needs vary by interactive object.
   - accessible headings - The descriptions that provide navigable sections within the PDOM.
 Headings help create information relationships.
   - accessible paragraph - A description in the PDOM that is not directly part of an interactive object.
 Used to contain static or dynamic state descriptions.
   - accessible object response - a response containing a new value or new state of an interactive object.
 Not all objects have designed object responses.
-Slider objects deliver object responses via _aria-valuetext._ Custom objects deliver object responses along side context responses via _ARIA Live._ For _Core Description_ design effort should concentrate on human readable quantitative values relevant to learning.
+Slider objects deliver object responses via _aria-valuetext._ Custom objects deliver object responses alonoside context responses via _ARIA Live._ For _Core Description_ design effort should concentrate on human readable quantitative values relevant to learning.
   - accessible context response - a response describing surrounding changes to the context as an object is being interacted with.
 For _Core Description_ design effort should focus on the context responses needed for simple UI components first, and then as respurces allow more complex interactions.

 # Drawing the line between Core and Interactive Description
-There is no hard and fast line, but if it difficult to design or implement, you can:
+There is no hard and fast line, but if it is difficult to design or implement, you can:
-- Call in other team memebrs with more experience, and/or discuss at Design Meeting.
-- You may need to simplify the information you want to provide.
-- Changing qualitative information requiring multiple paraemters with ranges scales are generably not feasible in the _Core Description_ design phase.
-- Descriptions around custom objects
 - Keep current details to the absolute essentials.
 Use binary states if possible, and then provide additional state information close to the interactive object.
+- Call in other team members with more experience, and/or discuss at the weekly Design Meeting.
+- You may need to simplify the information you want to provide.
+- Changing qualitative information requiring multiple parameters with range-scales are generably not feasible in the _Core Description_ design phase.

 # Punctuation
 - accessibleName: Title case, no punctuation.
 Example: “Detector Probe”